ttacon/uri/README.md

 * **IPv6 validation** relies on IP parsing from the standard library.
 It is not super strict regarding the full-fledged IPv6 specification.

-* `URI vs URL`: every URL should be a URI, but the converse does not always hold.
-This module intends to perform stricter validation than the pragmatic `net/url` standard library, which is currently about x2 faster.
+* **URI vs URL**: every URL should be a URI, but the converse does not always hold.
+This module intends to perform stricter validation than the pragmatic standard library `net/url`, which currently remains about 30% faster.

 * **URI vs IRI**: at this moment, this module checks for URI, while supporting unicode letters as `ALPHA` tokens.
   This is not strictly compliant with the IRI specification (see known issues).